eProsima/Fast-DDS-docs/docs/pubsub.rst

 Both examples can be combined to configure our participant being able to receive incoming connections through port 5100 and trying to connect to another participant at 192.168.1.55:5100.

-Also a TCP version of helloworld example can be found in this `link <https://github.com/eProsima/Fast-RTPS/tree/master/examples/C%2B%2B/HelloWorldExampleTCP>`_.
+Also, a TCP version of helloworld example can be found in this `link <https://github.com/eProsima/Fast-RTPS/tree/master/examples/C%2B%2B/HelloWorldExampleTCP>`_.

 **IPLocator**

 IPLocator is an auxiliary static class that offers methods to ease the management of IP based locators, as UDP or TCP.
 In TCP, the port field of the locator is divided into physical and logical port.
-Physical port is the port used by the network device, the real port that the operating system understands.
+The physical port is the port used by the network device, the real port that the operating system understands.
-Logical port can be seen as RTPS port, or UDP's equivalent port (physical ports of UDP, are logical ports in TCP).
+The logical port can be seen as RTPS port, or UDP's equivalent port (physical ports of UDP, are logical ports in TCP).
-Logical ports normally are not neccesary to manage explicitely, but you can do it through IPLocator class.
+Logical ports normally are not necessary to manage explicitly, but you can do it through IPLocator class.
-Physical ports instead, must be set to explicitely use certain ports, to allow the communication through a NAT, for example.
+Physical ports instead, must be set to explicitly use certain ports, to allow the communication through a NAT, for example.

 .. code-block:: c++